dextra/challenges/backend/README.md

 ## Persistence

-It’s not required to complete the challenge, but be in your mind, we want to know how your work, so it is your time to show all your hard skills, be free to implement a database persistence if you feel it is important to.
+This is not required to complete the challenge, but keep in mind, we want to know how do you your work, so this is a greate opportunity to shoy all of your skills, be free to implement a database persistence if you feel it is important to.

 ## Filters